almostSouji/sphinx/README.md

 ## Role Gate

-If supplied with the key `.env` key `QUIZ_ROLE` the bot will add the specified role to people successfully taking the quiz and check for it to already be present before allowing the quiz to start.
-This is completely optional, and the role can be omitted to use the application for fun quizzes
+If supplied with the key `.env` key `QUIZ_ROLE` the application will add the specified role to users successfully taking the quiz and check for it to already be present before allowing the quiz to start.
+This feature is optional (remove the key from `.env` to disable).

 ## Questions